-- Reflector InstallationSlide the reflectors into the lamphead base. - NOTE: The inside edge of the reflector should slide into the notches of the white retainers. - 2.
-Set the retaining brackets in place.
+1. Slide the reflectors into the lamphead base.

+NOTE: The inside edge of the reflector should slide into the notches of the white retainers.

+2. Set the retaining brackets in place.
 The placement of the retaining brackets differs between focus and flood reflectors.

 Focus Reflectors: See Figures 4-5 and 4-6.
-The edge of the reflector will sit on the retainer springs on the inside edge of the bracket.
+The edge of the reflector sits on the retainer springs on the inside edge of the bracket.

 - Install the six mounting screws to secure the reflectors and retaining brackets.
 Torque to 1.1 N•m (10-in. lb). - 4.
 Install the bulb. - 5.
-Install the RF screen to the lamphead base.
+Install the RF screen on the lamphead base.

-The lip on the focus bracket will go to the inside of the lamphead and wrap around the reflector.
+The lip on the focus bracket goes to the inside of the lamphead and wraps around the reflector.
 Line up the retaining bracket mounting holes with the mounting holes in the lamphead base.